 Inventory shrinkage is the excess amount of inventory listed in the accounting records, but which no longer exists in the actual inventory.
-Its disappearance may be due to theft, damage, miscounting, incorrect units of measure, evaporation, or similar issues.
+Excessive shrinkage levels can indicate problems with inventory theft, damage, miscounting, incorrect units of measure, evaporation, or similar issues.

 It is also possible that shrinkage can be caused by supplier fraud, where a supplier bills a company for a certain quantity of goods shipped, but does not actually ship all of the goods.
 The recipient therefore records the invoice for the full cost of the goods, but records fewer units in stock; the difference is shrinkage.